 Before 2008, highway tax revenue dedicated to the trust fund was sufficient to pay for outlays from the fund, but that has not been true in recent years.
-Since 2008, Congress has sustained highway spending by transferring $143 billion of general revenues to the fund, including $70 billion in 2016 as a result of legislation enacted at the end of 2015.
+Since 2008, Congress has sustained highway spending by transferring $140 billion of general revenues to the fund, including $70 billion in 2016 because of legislation enacted at the end of 2015.

-Those transfers will enable the trust fund to meet spending obligations through 2020, but projected shortfalls will appear again starting in 2021.
-The Congressional Budget Office projects that outlays from the Highway Trust Fund will exceed trust fund reserves by a cumulative $75 billion for the highway account and by $32 billion for the mass transit account by 2028, even if expiring trust funds taxes are extended (Congressional Budget Office 2016).
+Those transfers will enable the trust fund to meet spending obligations through 2020, but projected shortfalls will appear again by the end of 2021 (figure 2).
+The Congressional Budget Office projects that outlays from the Highway Trust Fund will exceed trust fund reserves by a cumulative $119 billion for the highway account and by $42 billion for the mass transit account by 2028, even if expiring trust funds taxes are extended (Congressional Budget Office 2018).

 Financing Federal Spending on Highways and Mass Transit

 Congress could pay for projected highway and mass transit spending by simply raising the federal tax rate on gasoline and diesel fuel.
-A one-cent increase in motor fuels taxes dedicated to the Highway Trust Fund would raise trust fund revenues by between $1.5 billion and $1.7 billion annually (Kile 2015).
+A one cent increase in motor fuels taxes dedicated to the Highway Trust Fund would raise trust fund revenues by between $1.5 billion and $1.7 billion annually (Kile 2015).
 (Higher motor fuels taxes would increase costs for businesses, thus lowering business profits, employee wages, and the federal taxes collected on that income.
 The estimated increase in Highway Trust Fund revenues does not include the reduction in federal revenues from other sources.)

 Drivers likely would respond to an increase in motor fuels taxes by driving less, which would reduce pollution and lessen the need for highway construction and maintenance.
 But drivers may also respond by driving more fuel-efficient vehicles, which would weaken the incentive to reduce miles driven.